Download the Complete FYRU By-Laws

 (g) To ensure that the Corporation’s financial statements are true, fair, and compliant with law and to provide for an annual independent audit of the financial statements;

-(h) To ensure that appropriate codes and policy frameworks exist to promote effective governance of USA Rugby through clear, written, and regular review and updating of:
+(h) To ensure that appropriate codes and policy frameworks exist to promote effective governance of FYRU through clear, written, and regular review and updating of:

 (i) The policies of the FYRU;